phu0ngng/nccl/doc/source/api/comms.rst

 .. c:function:: ncclResult_t ncclCommCount(const ncclComm_t comm, int* count)

-Returns int *count* the number of ranks in the NCCL communicator *comm*.
+Returns in *count* the number of ranks in the NCCL communicator *comm*.

 ncclCommCuDevice
 ----------------